cshum/imagor/README.md

 * `filters` a pipeline of image filter operations to be applied, see filters section
 * `IMAGE` is the image URI

-Imagor also provides a few handy utilities to preview and generate endpoint URI at ease:
+Imagor also provides some handy utilities to preview and generate endpoint at ease:

 #### GET `/params/...`